nestauk/sdg-mapping/codebooks/codebook_sdg_2.md

 ### Not to be confused with

-There are two Sustainable Development Goals that have aspects that are closely related to Goal 1.
-These are:

 - 12. Responsible Consumption and Production
   - Concerns of extraction and use of resources (environmental, material, natural)